NoneShen/Poly-document/new_product/integrate_contracts/Customizing Business Logic Contract.md

 }
 ```

-- This function is invoked by **CCM contract**.
-It deserializes the transaction data and invokes the asset contract to release the tokens to target address.
+- This function is invoked by the **CCM contract**.
+It deserializes the transaction data and invokes the asset contract to release the tokens to the target address.
-- `verifyHeaderAndExecuteTx()` in CCM contract determines the **legitimacy** of cross-chain transaction information and resolves the parameters of transaction data from the Poly chain transaction merkle proof and `crossStateRoot` contained in the block header.
+- `verifyHeaderAndExecuteTx()` in CCM contract determines the **legitimacy** of cross-chain transaction information and resolves the parameters of transaction data from the Poly chain transaction Merkle proof and `crossStateRoot` contained in the block header.
-- After verification through Poly, the packed transaction data could be executed on target chain.
+- After verification through Poly, the packed transaction data could be executed on the target chain.
-- Then call the function `unlock()` to deserialize the transaction data, transfer the certain amount of token to the target address on target chain, and complete the cross chain contract invocation.
+- Then call the function `unlock()` to deserialize the transaction data, transfer a certain amount of token to the target address on the target chain, and complete the cross-chain contract invocation.